top of page

 MVF Films

 Documentary filmmaking enables us to tell the personal stories about the larger conflicts in our society.
 Whether it be climate change, overfishing or alternative energy production, the real story is about the people involved and their journey.
-My collaborators and I started MVF films to tell important stories and have more impact thru reaching larger audiences that modern day film festivals, and streaming enable.
-We currently have three films in production that reveal real life and how people handle the complex challenges of living not his planet in this day and age.
+My collaborators and I started MVF films to tell important stories and have more impact through reaching larger audiences that modern day film festivals and streaming enable.
+We released two films in 2025 and have several others in development;opment that reveal the challenges of living an authentic life.

 Seafarer